 For those who may not know who I am, my name is Jared Bolton and I like dirt bikes.
 That simple introduction sums up a lot, but I’ll have to dive a little further for you to fully understand.
 My life essentially revolves around the motorcycle industry.
-For ten years I’ve worked for Racer Productions, starting out part-time shooting for RacerTV at the GNCC events.
+For over ten years now I’ve worked for Racer Productions and MX Sports, starting out part-time shooting for RacerTV at the GNCC events.
 Eventually I spoke up and said “hey, I’ve helped put on some local races!” and before I knew it, I was working on the track crew as well which would eventually lead me to move to Morgantown, West Virginia to do this full-time!

-These days my full-time job is to serve as GNCC Junior Trail Boss, which sees me work alongside a great crew to put together some great racecourses for the world’s premier off-road racing series.
+These days I work with a great crew to put together some great racecourses for the world’s premier off-road racing series, and I get to go out and ride those courses all weekend long… Whether I want to or not.
 Of course, in addition to this I also work with our sister company, MX Sports as somewhat of a “Track Operations Specialist” at motocross events.
 I’ll do everything from towing broken down bikes off the track, coaching flaggers, managing the infield staff, or can be found working as the referee or in the tower serving as Race Director!

 With this, I attend all 13 rounds of GNCC Racing each season, several rounds of Pro Motocross, Loretta Lynn’s, ATVMX events, local motocross events at High Point Raceway and more!
 It’s something different all the time, and the travel and adventures I get to have continue to excite me year, after year, after year.
 Of course, working at the races isn’t the only thing I do.
 I get out and do some racing of my own from time to time and I’ve re-done this site with the hopes of attracting the attention of folks who would like to read about those experiences and more.